 - An investor can make multiple purchases across asset class and funds using the same folio number within the same fund house.
 This saves an investor from having different folio for each fund he/she is invested in and also enables the investor to easily track his her portfolio on a regular basis.

 Having multiple folios is more to do with the operational aspect of investing in mutual funds.
 There were some benefits of investing through multiple folios with the same fund house in the past – if you invest in a fund house with multiple folios and you have gained in one folio while a loss in other, individual had the flexibility of choosing which investment to sell first depending on their tax efficiency.
 However, if investments are in a single folio – first in/first out principle is used from taxation point.
-For equity investment, which is generally a long-term endeavour, it is, therefore, advisable to prune your folios.
+For equity investment, which is generally a long-term endeavor, it is, therefore, advisable to prune your folios.
 For administrative convenience, mutual funds provide with the facility of consolidating all folios in a master folio.